ESzyszka/Capstone_project/README.md

 ### 7. blog

-This folder contains files for a blog website available here: https://reverent-kirch-795d34.netlify.app/
+This folder contains files for a [blog post](https://reverent-kirch-795d34.netlify.app/)